ganemone/api/README.md

   degree       : "0 | 1 | 2 | 7", // only present for thought conversations
-  participants : ["array", "of", "usernames"], // only present for group chats owner        : "owner username" // only present for group chats }
+  participants : ["array", "of", "usernames"], // only present for group chats owner        : "owner username" // only present for group chats isOwner      : true | false                  // only present for one to one chats }
 ```
 ## /chat/leave ##